-- Prospective GCSE (Year 10 and 11) students may be required to sit a Mathematics and English Language entry test. - Students whose first language is not English and who have not studied GCSE English Language usually sit an IELTS examination or a PASSWORD test.
-International students will be required to do entry tests for Mathematics and English unless they can provide official evidence of Maths and English qualifications at the entry requirement level for their proposed courses. - Prospective A level students are normally expected to have achieved at least six GCSEs at grades 9 to 4 (A to C) or an equivalent qualification.
-Under certain circumstances we may require specific grades in certain
+- Prospective GCSE (Year 10 and 11) students may be required to sit a Mathematics and English Language entry assessment (to allow for possible streaming). - Students whose first language is not English and who have not studied GCSE English Language usually sit a reading comprehension test (based on IELTS). - Prospective A level students are normally expected to have achieved at least six GCSEs at grades 9 to 4 (A to C) or an equivalent qualification.
+Under certain circumstances we may require specific grades in certain subjects at GCSE where these subjects are to be continued at A level (especially in Mathematics and Modern Languages).

-- subjects at GCSE where these subjects are to be continued at A level (especially in Mathematics and Modern Languages). - Prospective NCUK students must normally be aged 17 before the start of the courses and have passes in a minimum of five separate subjects at GCSE, with grades 9-5 (A to low B) or the equivalent; acceptable examinations equivalent to GCSE at grade 5 (low B) or above or fluency in academic English as demonstrated, for example, by Band 6.5 in IELTS; grade 7 in GCSE Mathematics, or a satisfactory performance in a test set by the Mathematics department.
-To join the NCUK Science and Engineering streams, prospective students must have a strong background in high school science. - A small number of academic scholarships are available each year (see Section 10 below).
-These are normally awarded to students starting a two-year A level course and occasionally to students studying a one-year programme.
-To apply for a scholarship, students are required to write to the Principal and sit an interview subsequent to this, which is usually takes place in the Spring and Summer terms.
-In assessing whether a student may be awarded a scholarship, we consider the performance in the interview as well as the student's past academic performance.
+- Prospective NCUK and UFP students should be aged 17 before the start of the courses and have passes in a minimum of four separate subjects at GCSE, with grades 9-5 (A to low B) or the equivalent and a satisfactory level of English; for example, Band 5.5 in IELTS.
+Students on a year-long UFP course can join with an IELTS level of 5.0 as the first term focuses on EAP. - Pre-course students can join with IELTS entry level of 4.0 and will receive intensive EAP lessons to bring them up to the required language level before joining a full course in the following September. - A small number of academic scholarships are available each year (see Section 10 below).
+These are normally awarded to students starting a two-year A level programme and occasionally to students studying a one-year programme.
+To apply for a scholarship, students are required to sit MPW's scholarship examination, which can be sat in either the Christmas or Spring term.
+In assessing whether a student may be awarded a scholarship, we consider the performance in the examination and the interview as well as the student's past academic performance.